-Value-based pricing places the emphasis on what each customer is willing to pay.
-It asks “what is it worth to the customer” instead of “how much does it cost to deliver?”
+Value-based pricing places emphasis on what each customer is willing to pay.
+It asks, “what is it worth to the customer” instead of “how much does it cost to deliver?”

-Fixed-fee pricing is setting one price across the board.
-The question is “what price will allow me to serve the maximum amount of clients profitably?”
+A fixed-fee pricing method is setting one price across the board.
+The question is, “what price will allow me to serve the maximum number of clients profitably?”

 As an example, here’s our current Bean Ninjas pricing table for Australian customers: